 12. Jessica Biel

 Those are some pretty muscular forearms you got there, Jessica.

 13. Sarah Jessica Parker

-SJP has always had the best arms in NYC.
+SJP has always had the best arms (biceps and triceps) in NYC.

 14. Mary Helen Bowers

 Professional ballerina and personal trainer, Mary Helen Bowers, trains the likes of Zoey Deschanel and Miranda Kerr.